Can black holes evaporate past extremality?: Limitations

 \section{Limitations}

 We have studied the collapse of a thin charged spherical shell including backreaction due to accretion and evaporation modeled by a charged Vaidya exterior.
-We found that the end state is either a naked singularity or an expanding null shell.
-These remarkable predictions deserve a thorough critical examination, and we will now do our best.
+We found that the black hole disappears, leaving behind an expanding null shell.
+This remarkable prediction deserves a thorough critical examination, and we will now do our best.

 We start with the validity of the semiclassical approximation.
 Our personal viewpoint is that---in general in physics---perturbation theory should be treated as ``innocent until proven guilty''.
 That is, a perturbative ansatz that satisfies consistent equations and does not predict any divergences in physical quantities should be treated as a valid prediction of the underlying equations being perturbed.
 The underlying equations of quantum gravity are unknown, but for macroscopic gravitating bodies it seems clear that the relevant approximation is quantum field theory in a fixed curved spacetime.
 This approximation \textit{does} predict divergences at the inner horizon, signaling strong backreaction (irrespective of the extremal limit) that has partially motivated our analysis.
 However, we are unaware of any predicted divergences in the asymptotically flat exterior region that dictates the global energetics of evaporation.
 Our personal bias, therefore, is to trust the semiclassical approximation even if its thermodynamic interpretation is problematic \cite{Preskill:1991tb}.